integeruser/jgltut/README.md

 [Learning Modern 3D Graphics Programming](http://www.arcsynthesis.org/gltut/index.html) is the book where to start.
 I decided to put online my work, although it is not yet complete, to give to all LWJGL users a starting point for the understanding of OpenGL 3.3.
 I am dedicating to this project most of my free time and it will update as frequently as possible.
-Thanks to Marco for his contribution.
+Thanks to Marco for some contribution.

 Happy coding!